-- 17. In view of the special circumstances arising out of COVID-19 pandemic, all communication should be sent to the Designated Authority via email at email address adg13-dgtr@gov.in and adv12-dgtr@gov.in.
+- 17. In view of the special circumstances arising out of COVID-19 pandemic, all communication should be sent to the Designated Authority via email at email address adg13-dgtr@gov.in, adg13-dgtr@gov.in, adg13-dgtr@gov.in, adg13-dgtr@gov.in and dd17-dgtr@gov.in.
 It should be ensured that the narrative part of the submission is in searchable PDF/ MS Word format and data files are in MS Excel format. - 18.
 The known exporters, their Government through their Embassy in India, the importers and users in India known to be concerned with the subject goods and the domestic industry are being informed separately to enable them to file all the relevant information in the form and manner prescribed within the time-limit set out below. - 19.
 Any other interested party may also make its submissions relevant to the investigation in the form and manner prescribed within the time-limit set out below on the email address mentioned in Para 17 above. - 20.
 Any party making any confidential submission before the Authority is required to make a non-confidential version of the same available to the other parties.